gentlee/react-redux-cache/README.md

 }
 ```

 It is recommended to override it when default implementation is not optimal or when keys in params object can be sorted in random order.
-In second case you can also consider using array to pass params.
+In the second case you can also consider using array to pass params.

-As example, can be overridden when implementing pagination.
+As an example, it can be overridden when implementing pagination.

 #### How race conditions are handled?